-- a. no person who is not a member of the Parliament is eligible to be appointed to be a Minister, and, except as is expressly provided in this Constitution to the contrary, a Minister who ceases to be a member of the Parliament ceases to hold office as a Minister; and - Eligibility for cabinet - Head of government's role in the legislature - Outside professions of legislators

-- Cabinet removal
+- a. no person who is not a member of the Parliament is eligible to be appointed to be a Minister, and, except as is expressly provided in this Constitution to the contrary, a Minister who ceases to be a member of the Parliament ceases to hold office as a Minister; and - b. it is collectively answerable to the People, through the Parliament, for the proper carrying out of the executive government of Papua New Guinea and for all things done by or under the authority of the National Executive; and - Outside professions of legislators - Head of government's role in the legislature - Eligibility for cabinet - Cabinet removal

 - Cabinet removal

 - Name/structure of executive(s)

 - Head of government selection